Last Hope (manga)

 Last Hope is an original English-language manga series written by Michael Dignan, illustrated by Kriss Sison and published by Seven Seas Entertainment.
 Two volumes were published between 2005 and 2006.
 A third was planned but never released.

 Plot summary

 Do you believe in alternate dimensions?
-Ikuko, her friend Colleen, and Alvin at Hawaii's Maunaloa Institute for International Studies become believers when the class hunk, Hiro, confesses to them that he's really a prince from another world on the run from the evil Lord Kumagai!
-Now that they've been dragged into it, Hiro, Ikuko, and their friends must traverse countless alternate dimensions and survive the terrors they find there or die trying; whether at the hands of the ruthless Lord Kumagai or the alternate dimensions' hostile inhabitants.
+Ikuko, her friend Colleen, and Alvin at Hawaii's Maunaloa Institute for International Studies become involved in an unusual situation when the Hiro, confesses to them that he's really a prince from another world on the run from the evil Lord Kumagai!
+Now that they've been dragged into it, Hiro, Ikuko, and their friends must traverse countless alternate dimensions and facing dangers; whether at the hands of the ruthless Lord Kumagai or the alternate dimensions' hostile inhabitants.